-A Pilot and two Illustrators get together every week to make some serious and fun music....
+A pilot and two professional artists get together every week to make some serious and fun music....

 The Weathercocks is an American trio from York county, Pennsylvania.

 Our debut album, Past Eats Prologue is available on over 100 streaming platforms including Spotify and iTunes and can be purchased directly from CDBaby.

 Our second Album, due to be released shortly is an album of instrumental jams created purely through an improvisational mode.
 What you hear on Live Noodles is unrehearsed, unchoreographed, and unedited.
 We've begun recording the third album tentatively named, Tilt.

 If you've found your way here and enjoy what we have to offer, please let us know on our Facebook or Reverbnation page.
 We appreciate your feedback.